 Bullying hurts.
 No-one deserves to be a victim of bullying.
-Students who are bullying need to learn different ways of behaving.
+Students who bully need to learn different ways of behaving.
 Everybody has the right to be treated with respect.
-Victims and bullies will be helped in orderto develop their self-confidence, which in turn, will promote sound citizenship.
+Victims and bullies will be helped in order to develop their self-confidence, which in turn, will promote sound citizenship.

 The school has a responsibility to respond promptly and effectively to issues of bullying.
-If cyber-bullying takes place, a prompt report can limitthe damaging circulation of messages/images, e.g. sexting, 'frape', etc.
+If cyber-bullying takes place, a prompt report can limit the damaging circulation of messages and / or images.

 The context of the bullying and its nature will be considered, and we recognise that it can happen anywhere.
 For example, all students are vulnerable to on-line bullying, wherever they are.
-However, If there were a case of physical bullying at school this might disproportionately affect boarders who, unlike day pupils, are unable to leave school behind at the end of the day.
-By comparison, Day pupils might suffer bullying at home or on the way to and from school from people outside of School.
+However, if there were a case of physical bullying at school this might disproportionately affect Boarders who, unlike Day students, are unable to leave school behind at the end of the day.
+By comparison, Day students might suffer bullying at home or on the way to and from school from people outside of School.
+Students with SEND may also be more vulnerable but may be less able to respond or report bullying.
 Thus staff will be trained to look out for references to bullying in a variety of contexts and to treat each case individually, sensitively and seriously.